 House Arrest

-When you get placed under house arrest instead of jail, you will have to remain confined to your home for a fixed period.
-If you leave your home in any way without prior explicit permission or justified reason, then you could face jail time and additional penalties.
-Remember, house arrest is a privilege, and a slight misstep can cost you.
+When you get placed under house arrest instead of being sentenced to serve time behind bars, you will have to remain confined to your home for a fixed period.
+If you leave your home in any way without prior explicit permission or a justified reason, you could face jail time and additional penalties.

 Rehabilitation